-Regan Smith turned 16 in February, 2018.
+Regan Smith is a competitive swimmer who represents the United States internationally.
+She is the 2019 World champion in the 200 back, and broke world records in the 100 and 200 backstroke at the 2019 World Championships.
 Neither of her parents had a swimming background so they signed Regan up for swim lessons, and she took to it, well, like a fish to water.

 13-14 Year Old